mrdotx/epg/README.md

 # epg

-config files for webgrab++ with vodafone/fritzbox
+config files for webgrab++ in combination with a fritzbox